czyys/dustforceguide/README.md

 Sliding down a slope has a relatively low maximum speed and it takes a while to reach it, that's why it’s rarely the optimal strat.

+* - This is true for any kind of boost started on the ground, but you have to remember about the big enough horizontal speed requirement the other kinds of boosts have.
 - - - -

 <br />